modal-labs/libmodal/DEVELOPING.md

 ## How to publish

 1. Ensure all changes are captured in the ["Unreleased" section of the `CHANGELOG.md`](https://github.com/modal-labs/libmodal/blob/main/CHANGELOG.md#unreleased).
-2. Manually trigger the [Open PR for release](https://github.com/modal-labs/libmodal/actions/workflows/release.yaml) workflow in GitHub Actions by clicking "Run workflow" and selecting the version to bump (patch, minor, or major).
+2. Manually trigger the [Open PR for release](https://github.com/modal-labs/libmodal/actions/workflows/release.yaml) workflow in GitHub Actions by clicking "Run workflow", selecting the version to bump (patch, minor, or major), and choosing "stable" or "dev" as the release type.
 3. Review and merge the release PR.
 This automatically triggers the [Publish Release](https://github.com/modal-labs/libmodal/actions/workflows/publish.yaml) workflow, which builds and publishes the packages.
+If it's a dev release, a `-dev.X` suffix is appended to the version, and the packages are published with the `next` tag on npm.